Testing Separability of High-Dimensional Covariance Matrices: High-Dimensional Asymptotic Power under a Partial Isotropic Core

-\end{itemize} To briefly discuss the implications of the above, \hyperlink{A1}{\textbf{(A1)}} considers the regime where an asymptotic proportional growth rate holds.
+To briefly discuss the implications of the above, \hyperlink{A1}{\textbf{(A1)}} considers the regime where an asymptotic proportional growth rate holds.
 In the random matrix literature, it is standard to assume that $\hat{\gamma}\rightarrow\gamma \in (0,\infty)$ as $n\rightarrow \infty$.
 Under \hyperlink{A1}{\textbf{(A1)}}, $p/n\rightarrow\gamma_1\gamma_2$ as $n$ grows.
 We consider a version of the standard assumption as \hyperlink{A1}{\textbf{(A1)}} to account for the fact that both the Kronecker and the core covariance matrices depend on $(p_1,p_2)$.
+On the other hand, \hyperlink{A2}{\textbf{(A2)}} assumes a sub-exponential tail bound on the $z_{i,uv}$'s.
+The sub-exponential tail assumption is commonly assumed for the edge universality for the largest eigenvalue of sample covariance matrices \cite{bao2015,lee2016}.
+We will need this universality to prove that the asymptotic distribution of the transformed $T_1(Y)$ follows $TW_1$ under the null hypothesis and some local alternative regimes.